 The important thing to note about the resource manager is that it operates on the job level, not the task or pod level, hence the lower lever (first level) schedulers, running in each cluster, are not overwhelmed with pending pods that should not be executed yet.
 Also, once a decision is made to execute a job, its corresponding resources, including its pods, are created only on the selected target cluster, at that moment.

-In order to perform its job properly and be able to make these decisions, the second level resource manager needs to tap to the resource monitoring streams on the target clusters.
+In order to perform its job properly and be able to make these decisions, the second level resource manager needs to tap into the resource monitoring streams on the target clusters.

 Coupled with the right policy configurations, this pattern is capable of queuing and dispatching jobs properly.
 Depending on implementation details, the second level manager may require an agent on each target cluster to assist it in accomplishing its goals.
 The agent would receive the dispatched job and locally create its corresponding pods, in this case, instead of the dispatcher creating them remotely.